OCA/l10n-france/l10n_fr_siret_lookup/readme/USAGE.md

-To update an existing parter, go to the partner form view and click on *Action \> SIREN Lookup*.
+To update an existing partner, go to the partner form view and click on *Action \> SIREN Lookup*.

 By default, the search field is filled with Company name.
 To get more